Newmarket is regularly described as ‘the headquarters of British horseracing’ due to being home to the country’s largest cluster of training yards.

-The Rowley Mile Course has a 1-mile 2-furlong straight with some undulations and a small dip around a furlong from the finish.
-This course, with excellent facilities, is used for racing in the Spring and Autumn and it hosts the majority of the Group 1 races staged in the town including the 2000 & 1000 Guineas.
+The Rowley Mile Course has a 1 mile 2 furlong straight with some undulations and a small dip around a furlong from the finish.
+This course, with excellent facilities, is used for racing in the spring and autumn, and it hosts seven Group 1 races, including the 1000 and 2000 Guineas.

-- The running rails are regularly moved to different parts of the track so it is difficult to identify any draw biases which exist here.
+- The running rails are regularly moved to different parts of the track, so it is difficult to identify any draw bias.

-- One of the best Newmarket betting tips is to watch the races staged earlier on the same day and see if you can spot what starting gates may be advantageous.
+- One of the best Newmarket betting tips is to watch the races staged earlier on the same day and see if you can spot if any draw bias has become apparent.

-- The gruelling final 150 yards often sap the stamina of pace-setters so don’t count your winnings until the leading horse actually crosses the line.
+- The gruelling final 150 yards often sap the stamina of pace-setters, so don’t count your winnings until your horse actually crosses the line.

 - Close finishes and heart-breaking short-head defeats are commonplace on the Rowley Mile course.

-- Front runners do have a good record at this course.
-In fact pacesetters on the Bunbury Mile have one of the best records of all UK tracks.
+- Front runners have a strong record on the July Course.
+In fact, pacesetters on the Bunbury Mile have one of the best records of all UK tracks.

 Newmarket Top Featured Races